RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #7

+Second standing session done.
+Gonna sit for a bit so I can rest my legs.

 ## #6

 My first session of standing is now out of the way.
 I want to use the clock to